Building a Secure Website in 12 Steps

 Consequences of cybersecurity risk

 Poor website security can have severe consequences for individuals, businesses, and society as a whole.
 It is as important to understand the impacts of cyber threats as it is to take proactive security measures to mitigate them.
+As online activity continues to grow, the potential reach of these incidents expands as well, creating wider exposure for businesses and website owners.
 Below are the most common ones:

-• Interruptions to website operations.
-Data breaches can make your eCommerce site or blog shut down and unavailable until the problem is fixed.
+• Interruptions to website operations: Data breaches can make your eCommerce site or blog shut down and unavailable until the problem is fixed, leading to lost sales and reduced customer trust.

 • Fines for failing PCI compliance: Businesses can be fined for not meeting PCI DSS (Payment Card Industry Data Security Standard) requirements, which protect customer payment data.